 One was a self-made American politico who freed the slaves; the other was a silver-spooned British naturalist who observed finches.
 So what’s the connection?

-There are many possible comparisons in the annals of history that seem more apt than the one drawn in the cover story of this week’s Newsweek.
+There are many possible comparisons in the annals of history that seem more apt than the one drawn in this featured story in Newsweek.
 In “Who Was More Important: Lincoln or Darwin?”
 Malcolm Jones takes a look at two of the nineteenth century’s most remembered and, in many circles, respected figures: Abraham Lincoln and Charles Darwin.

 The cover of Newsweek’s July 7–14, 2008, edition.

-Why the comparison between these two men, and why now?
-Obscure as the connection may seem at first, Lincoln and Darwin were both born on February 12, 1809, a date whose bicentennial is hardly more than a half a year away.
-This explains not only the Newsweek article, but also one recent and one upcoming book that examine the two men.1
+Why the comparison between these two men?
+Obscure as the connection may seem at first, Lincoln and Darwin were both born on February 12, 1809.
+The bicentennial of this date occurred in 2009, which explains not only the Newsweek article but also two books released about the same time that examine the two men.1

 Four score and seven years ago our fathers brought forth on this continent a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.